Tsuuunade/cse15l-lab-reports/index.md

 ## Step 3: Trying Some Commands

 Now, you can try some commands on your terminal.
-Here are some commands that I tried on my own computer.
+Here are some commands that I tried on my own computer:

 * ```cat /home/linux/ieng6/cs15lwi23/public/hello.txt```